marick/lens2/mostly_words/are_lenses_for_you.md

 Lenses, like `Access`, are used for getting data from within nested containers, for putting data in nested containers, and for updating existing data.
-They're part of the long tradition of methods to do CRUD (create/read/update/delete) that include relational databases, HTTP verbs, and the like.
+They're part of the long tradition of methods to do CRUD (create/read/update/delete) that includes relational databases, HTTP verbs, and the like.
 Whether they're worth learning depends on you and the work you do.

 The out-of-the-box, batteries included, `Kernel` module functions `get_in`, `put_in`, `update_in`, and `pop_in` let you solve some CRUD problems without writing an annoying amount of bookkeeping code: they allow short and declarative(ish) solutions.
-Others, they don't.
+For other CRUD problems, they don't.

-Sometimes lenses will work better, and let you write straightforward solutions when `update_in` and friends would require more convoluted ones.
+Sometimes lenses will work better; they'll let you write straightforward solutions when `update_in` and friends would require more convoluted ones.
 The question is whether *sometimes* is *often enough*.
 Not in some abstract sense, but *for you* (and your team) and for what you do.

 How often do you get annoyed writing boilerplate code around nested data structures?
-(Or, probably equally important, how often do you not create a nested structure because working with them is so annoying.)
+(Or, probably equally important, how often do you not create a nested structure because working with them is so annoying?)

-And is that often enough that spending time seeing if learning lenses (and using yet another package) is worth it?
+Is that often enough that it's worth the time to learn enough about lenses to determine whether they would make your life (and your team's life) better?

-(Sometimes `Access` can do things lenses won't, but I don't think there are that many such cases.
+(Note: sometimes `Access` can do things lenses won't, but I don't think there are that many such cases.
 I'll point them out as this series goes along.)